 In addition to our research activities on the Seward Peninsula, the Reindeer Research Program maintains a captive herd on the UAF campus, at the Agricultural and Forestry Experiment Station farm located next to the Georgeson Botanical Garden.
 The purpose of this herd is to augment our work with free-ranging herds by developing management strategies for captive herds.
 It also provides an opportunity to address issues that are difficult to study under field conditions.

-We have had few favorite deer, most notably the animals that in the past were used for educational presentations.
+We have had few favorite deer, most notably the animals that have been used for educational presentations.
 Elsa was our first four legged reindeer outreach representative.
 She came to Fairbanks in 1997 with our original shipment of animals from the Seward Peninsula and became very well known to countless local children as a result of her appearance in classrooms over the years.
 Elsa retired from classroom visits and eventually passed away at the age of 14 in 2011.
 Rip became our second reindeer outreach representative sporting antlers shortly after his birth in 2003.
 Rip was abandoned by his mother and bottle raised by RRP staff members.
 He began working in classrooms almost immediately and became a minor celebrity at the farm.
 He was used one year as a breeding bull due to the passing of Tundra Joe (our herds first breeding bull and another favorite), before he was snipped and grew into the gentle steer that became a school celebrity in the Fairbanks area.
-Rip also passed away in 2008 at the age of 8.
-Currently we are without an antlered reindeer outreach representative that can travel to schools, but we hope to have one trained up again soon.
-We do still have reindeer for schools and classes to come visit at the AFES farm: Contact Erin Carr email@example.com or George Aguiar firstname.lastname@example.org to arrange for a farm tour.
+Rip passed away in 2008 at the age of 8.
+Our current PR reindeer is named Roger and he is available on a limited bases to travel to local classrooms to assist in teaching students about reindeer in Alaska.
+We also do educational tours for classes at the AFES farm: Contact Erin Carr email@example.com to arrange for a farm tour.

 You can read more about reindeer management throughout the seasons by clicking here, or get general information affecting reindeer production by going here.